 The accompanying supplementary schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying supplementary schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, except for the effects on the supplementary information of the qualified opinion on the basic financial statements as explained in the Basis for Qualified Opinion section, the accompanying supplementary schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.